marco-liberale/OpenEye/README.md

 ## Getting the API Keys
 OpenEye requires two API keys to function:

-- **You.com Websarch API Key**: This is used to search the web for you target.
+- **You.com Websearch API Key**: This is used to search the web for you target.
 You can obtain this key by registering on the You.com Index [website](https://api.you.com/).
 - **OpenAI API Key**: This is used to access the GPT-3 model for summarizing the search results.
 You can obtain this key by registering on the OpenAI [website](https://platform.openai.com/).

 ## Usage
 Once you have the API keys, you can use OpenEye by running the main Python script with the following command-line options:

 - `-t` or `--target`: Specify the target to search.
-- `-k` or `--key`: Specify the You.com Websarch API Key.
+- `-k` or `--key`: Specify the You.com Websearch API Key.
 - `-o` or `--output`: Specify the output file.
 If not specified, the output will be printed to the console.
 - `-s` or `--summarize`: Enable summary mode.
 This uses the GPT-3 model to summarize the search results.
 - `-c` or `--chatgpt`: Specify the OpenAI API key.